 Postal code here...

-As you can see, it is now very important to use every field exactly what it is meant for.
-I have often used the address field to put in non-address related information, just because of formatting issues, but this should now be avoided.
+As you can see, it is very important to use every field exactly what it is meant for.
+I have often used the address field to put in non-address-related information, just because of formatting issues, but this should now be avoided.

-Finally, also the breadcrums module now supports microdata, giving you breadcrumb paths in the Google SERP pages:
+Also, the breadcrumbs module now supports microdata, giving you breadcrumb paths in the Google SERP pages: